Boundary is the Evaluation of Trust

 “Do you trust” questions are essential for the project.
 The first prototype made me realize that the questions were too easy for participants, who already knew each other.
 To make the test more challenging, I utilized social media to crowdsource more authentic, genuine trust-related questions.
 Then, based on relationships and contexts, I divided the questions into five levels, from the easiest to the hardest.

 With updated questions, I started the second prototype.
 This time, I created a digital site that automated the questions being asked based on relationships.
 That day was also the filming day.
 That’s right.
 It’s the film at the beginning of this project page that demonstrates how this experience works.

-The trust wall triggers a moment of surprise at the end of each test.
-This was the most anticipated part of the experience—the revealing moment.
-I wanted something fun yet convenient, so I asked furniture artist Nathanial Hall to help create a wood frame that worked with a wireless blind.
-Minimum, on point.
+The trust wall triggers a moment of surprise at the end of each test—the revealing moment.
+I imagined something fun and convenient for the most anticipated part of the experience, and a wood frame with a wireless blind seems minimum, yet on point.